Skip to article frontmatterSkip to article content

 If the yuno dies in a way that leaves the channel open (rare, but SIGKILL-from-outside is one of them) ac_on_close() is never invoked.
 The record keeps yuno_running=true and yuno_pid=<old-pid>.

 kill-yuno sends one signal and waits.
 There’s no “after 30 seconds, try SIGKILL”.
-A yuno that swallows SIGQUIT stays alive and the agent’s record stays stuck in running.
-If a yuno is wedged, set signal2kill=9 first.
+A yuno that swallows SIGQUIT (or whose signalfd handler is wedged) stays alive and the agent’s record stays stuck in running.

 5.4 pauseSIGSTOP, playSIGCONT